-Prepare for eight days of elegance and luxury as you are discover Ireland on the Ancient Ireland Mini Group Tour, Dingle Version.
-Click on the days below to find out what adventures await you on each day of your tour.
+Prepare for eight days of elegance and luxury as you discover Ireland on the Ancient Ireland Mini Group Tour, Dingle Version.
+Click on the days below to find out what adventures you can look forward to on each day of your tour.

 On arrival in Dublin Airport reclaim your baggage and enter the Arrivals Hall.
 Here, you will meet your Irish tour guide (who is also your driver).
 There will be three group transfers this morning between 0700 am & 1200 noon.
 Board your luxury air-conditioned mini-coach and make the short transfer to the famous Brooks Hotel, in the heart of Dublin City, where you can relax and unwind after your flight.